 When Hobart accepted a story drawn from a chapter of my novel in-progress for its annual baseball issue, I was thrilled to share some of what most of my writing time was going into, and, in the accompanying splash image, to illustrate the novel’s ekphrastic element.
-A commercial campaign is in post-production.
-The campaign’s look as of yet exists only in a visual effects artist’s vision:

 François traced a pitcher’s mound and baseline in air.
 “I was thinking in this scene we make the depth of field very shallow, so the distance the pitcher is thinking about is a thing you feel, the heat of it, the heat between the runner and the pitcher.
 In the defocus, you see the runner and he is a mirage.”

 “You’re putting crowds in the stands?”
 The director clicked his phone into its belt clip.